skynet172/3dVisualizationForFirstResponders/README.md

 # 3d Visualization for First Responders
 Familiarity is key in order to respond quickly.
-In first responder scenarios, a 2d map does not convey all of the spacial information that a 3d interactive simulation would.
-This project aims at creating a more effective way for first response personnel to quickly absorb the new environment they are about to encounter using VR technology.
+In first responder scenarios, a 2d map does not convey all of the spatial information that a 3d interactive simulation would.
+This project aims to create a more effective way for first-response personnel to quickly absorb the new environment they are about to encounter using VR technology.
 The idea would be for them to enter the 'virtual space' before the real deal, ensuring preparation.
 >[!NOTE]
->This research project was made during a program at the Shenandoah Valley Computer Science Regional Partnership.
-Currently, it is in a prototype phase.
-Future improvements could enable compatability with multistory or industry standard floor plans.
+>This research project was done during a program run by the Shenandoah Valley Computer Science Regional Partnership.
+Currently, it is in the prototype phase.
+Future improvements could enable compatibility with multistory or industry-standard floor plans, and many more features.

 ## Overview
 + A 2d floor plan (in a grid format) is provided to [gen.py](gen.py).
 + The script generates an HTML file containing an interactive web app.
-  + Its contents are [pre.txt](pre.txt) + walls of floor plan + [post.txt](post.txt)
+  + Its contents are [pre.txt](pre.txt) + walls of floor plan + [post.txt](post.txt).
 + The user can explore the 3d building in a MetaQuest VR headset, or another environment that supports WebXR (such as a browser).

   ![An image showing a floor plan sketch changing into a neater virtual representation, and then into a 3d environment.](programPipeline.png)